without Internet Explorer,

 in 1280 x 960 resolution

 It always means a lot to me as a listener when a band manage to take an aesthetic concept and realize it in the most complete manner possible.
 Thousands of death metal bands write gruesome tales of dismemberment and black metal bands conjure fantastical anti-Christian idylls, but the music almost invariably falls short of these concepts.
 These sorts of bands have taken the lyrical concepts for granted - they're going through the motions, wanting their musical compositions to stand alone for critique.
-And there's certainly nothing wrong with that in itself - hell, I've taken that approach to music myself at times - but at the same time, that just further individualizes any other type of approach to songwriting.
+And there's certainly nothing wrong with that in itself - hell, I've taken that approach to writing music myself at times - but at the same time, that just further individualizes any other type of approach to songwriting.
 When a band grasp a theme and convert it flawlessly into music, in a manner that both does justice to the subject and creates an enjoyable tune, I absolutely cherish it.
 And that's exactly what the French band N.K.V.D. have done here, on this brief but nevertheless stunning little EP.

 N.K.V.D. present an audial introduction to the concept of dictatorship in all its forms - the brutal regimes of historically infamous communists and fascists alike are used as inspiration here.
 I think one of the things that contributes so greatly to the project's success is that the band are so coldly neutral to the concept itself; whereas a National Socialist band would probably be writing music promoting the idea of such a totalitarian government (which would most likely be rendered as plain, ordinary metal due to the songwriters' internal biases - if you were a neo-Nazi, would you want your listeners to hear music that convinces them that a fascist government would be undesirable?), N.K.V.D. appear to have no opinion to express here, and as such they can more easily realize the idea in a purer form, free of prejudices and agendas.